TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/automation-hybridworker-windows.md

 productPesIds="15607"
 cloudEnvironments="public"
 />
-# Hybrid Worker needs to be upgraded
+# Hybrid Runbook Worker needs to be updated to the latest version

-We have detected that you have machines that do not have the latest Hybrid Worker installed on them.
-Update Management uses the Hybrid Worker to perform update assessments and to orchestrate the patching of your systems.
+We have detected that you have machines that do not have the latest hybrid runbook worker installed on them.
+Update Management uses the hybrid runbook worker to perform update assessments and to patch your machines.

-The following is a list of machines missing the latest Hybrid Worker:
+Here is a list of machines that need to be updated to the latest hybrid runbook worker:

 <!--$computerList-->[computerList]<!--/$computerList-->

 ## Recommended action

-It is recommended that you update the agent on your machines to the latest version: <!--$LatestVersionofAgent-->[LatestVersionofAgent]<!--/$LatestVersionofAgent-->.
+You should update your hybrid runbook workers on these machines to the latest version: <!--$LatestVersionofAgent-->[LatestVersionofAgent]<!--/$LatestVersionofAgent-->.

-To update the agent on your machines refer to the steps found at [Install a Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker#install-a-hybrid-runbook-worker).
+To update your machines refer to the steps found at: [Install a Hybrid Runbook Worker](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker#install-a-hybrid-runbook-worker).